-They considered building a spa and resort on the site but decided Shanghai would be a better location, so they looked around for a while for a suitable facility and found… a defunct Ferrari exhibition center for luxury cars on Wuzhong Lu.
+They considered building a spa and resort on the site but decided Shanghai would be a better location, so they looked around for a while for a suitable facility and found… a defunct luxury car exhibition center for luxury cars on Wuzhong Lu.
 Done!
-They left the Ferrari red paint job intact.

 Fast-forward to winter 2019 and the 15,000 square meter Oriental Spring sporting 15 different heated (and chilled) pools opened for business and then closed (COVID).
 It re-opened in early summer of 2020.

 Here, they are tinted, scented, flavored, whatever’d with herbs, spices, and beverage components from rosemary and rose to green tea, red wine, and coffee.
 There’s also a rusty, bubbling dinosaur pit called the Golden Pool.
 Some are even just regular spring water.

 Inside, there’s a coffee stand serving Starbucks, an arcade, massage chairs (10rmb for 10 minutes, can’t go wrong), a relaxation and reading area, a kiddie play area, and five indoor saunas of varying temperatures — one has beds made from hot stones, which is a lot comfier than it sounds.
 There’s also a full-on massage parlor on the second floor and a restaurant on the third (though no alcohol available).

 First Impressions: I’m a big fan of spas.
 They promote liberation, self-care, and enforced R&R. I like them more for Zen relaxation than as a group activity after a day of boozing, but that’s just me.
 I'm aware there is another way.